FILM: Following Instructions in Language with Modular Methods: Experiments and Results

-\textbf{Error modes.} Table~\ref{tab:error_modes} shows common error modes of FILM; the metric is the percent of episodes that failed from a particular error out of all failed episodes.
+\textbf{Error modes.} Table~\ref{tab:error_modes} shows common error modes of FILM; the metric is the percent of episodes that failed (in SR) from a particular error out of all failed episodes.
 The main failures in valid unseen scenes are due to failures in (1) locating the subgoal object (due to the small field of view, imperfect segmentation, ineffective exploration), (2) locating the subgoal object because it is in a closed receptacle (cabinet, drawer, etc), (3) interaction (due to object being too far or not in field of view, bad segmentation mask), (4) navigation (collisions), (5) correctly processing language instructions, (6) others, such as the deterministic policy repeating a loop of actions from depth/ segmentation failures and 10 failed actions accruing from a mixture of different errors.
-As seen in Table~\ref{tab:error_modes}, \textit{goal object not found} is the most common error mode.
-This is typically due to objects being small and not visible from a distance or certain viewpoints.
-Results of the next subsection show that this error mode is alleviated by the semantic search policy in certain cases.
+A failed episode is classified to the error type that occurs ``earlier'' (e.g. If the subtasks were processed incorrectly and also there were 10 consecutive collisions, this episode is classified as (5) (failure in incorrectly processsing language instructions) since the LP module comes ``earlier'' than the collisions).
+More details are in Appendix A.6.
+As seen in Table~\ref{tab:error_modes}, \textit{goal object not found} is the most common error mode, typically due to objects being small and not visible from a distance or certain viewpoints.
+Results of the next subsection show that this error is alleviated by the semantic search policy in certain cases.

 \textbf{Performance over different task types.} To understand FILM's strengths/ weaknesses across different types of tasks, we further ablate validation results by task type in Table~\ref{tab:ablations_by_type}.
 Figure~\ref{fig:barchart} shows the average number of subtasks completed for failed episodes, by task type.
 First, the SR and GC for ``Stack \& Place'' is remarkably low.
 Second, the number of the subtasks entailed with the task type does not strongly correlate with performance.
 While ``Heat \& Place'' usually involves three more subtasks than ``Pick \& Place'', the metrics for the former are much higher than those of the latter.
 Since task types inevitably occur in different kinds of scenes (e.g. ``Heat \& Place'' only occurs in kitchens) and therefore involve different kinds of objects (e.g. ``Heat \& Place'' involves food only), the results suggest that the success of the first PickUp action largely depends on the kinds of the scene and size and type of the subgoal objects rather than number of subtasks.